Lane centering: 2018 Mobileye EyeQ4

 Mobileye claimed in 2018 that 11 automakers would incorporate their EyeQ4 chip that enables L2+ and L3 autonomous systems; this would collectively represent more than 50% of the auto industry.
-Level 2 automation is also known as "hands off": this system takes full control of the vehicle (accelerating, braking, and steering).
+Level 2 automation is also known as "hands off": this system takes complete control of the vehicle (accelerating, braking, and steering).
 Level 3 is also known as "eyes off": the driver can safely turn their attention away from driving, e.g. the driver can text or watch a movie.

-In 2018, the average selling price for the EyeQ4 chip to auto makers was about $450 U.S. dollars.
+In 2018, the average selling price for the EyeQ4 chip to automakers was about $450 U.S. dollars.

 Nissan uses the EyeQ4 chip for their hands-off ProPilot 2.0 system.

 Regulations

-In the United-States, in 2018, lane centering systems are not covered by any Federal Motor Vehicle Safety Standards, according to the NHTSA.
+In the United States, in 2018, lane centering systems are not covered by any Federal Motor Vehicle Safety Standards, according to the NHTSA.

-Territories such as the European union, Japan, Russia, Turkey, Egypt and the United Kingdom follow UNECE 79 regulation.
+Territories such as the European Union, Japan, Russia, Turkey, Egypt, and the United Kingdom follow UNECE 79 regulation.
 In those territories following UNECE 79 regulation, automatically commanded steering functions are classified in several categories, for instance: